 Missouri Western State College serves students from a variety of educational backgrounds.
 Interested prospective students can identify the category under which they wish to seek admission.
-The specified items under the appropriate category must be submitted and on file in the Office of Admissions before the student can be officially admitted.
+Specified items under the appropriate category must be submitted and on file in the Office of Admissions before students can be officially admitted.
 Any student desiring to take credit courses must first be admitted to the College under one of the following categories.

-- First Time In College a student seeking a degree who has not previously attended any college or university. - 2.
-College Transfer a student transferring to MWSC from another college or university. - Special Student a student who is not seeking a degree at Missouri Western State College.
+- First Time In College students seeking a degree who have not previously attended any college or university. - 2.
+College Transfer students transferring to MWSC from another college or university. - Special Student students who are not seeking a degree at Missouri Western State College.